Home

 • Am I too old to learn drums?

 Absolutely not.
 Adults, while busy with life, can and do find time to relax and learn percussion.
 We often hear from folks who say:" I used to play drums in school...I wish I'd kept it up".
 Well... now is as good a time as ever to get back with it, or start a new activity.
-You'll find that your concentration and focus is better than it was when you were a kid, and... it's a great way to combat arthritis!
+You'll find that your concentration and focus is better than it was when you were a kid, and... it's a great way to combat arthritis! • How young should someone be to take percussion lessons?

 We like the young student to have some reading skills.
-Generally six or seven year olds do well.
+Generally seven or eight year olds do well.
 There is study after study showing that learning a musical instrument increases one's ability to read.
-According to the Center for Arts Education Research at Columbia University, students involved in high arts schools display more innovative approaches to solving problems, worked better with peers and teachers, and have higher self-concept in reading, math, and general academics.
+According to the Center for Arts Education Research at Columbia University, students involved in high arts schools display more innovative approaches to solving problems, worked better with peers and teachers, and have higher self-concept in reading, math, and general academics. • Isn't playing drums a loud activity?

 Yes it is.That's why we feel one should practice on a practice pad instead of the drums.
 1. it is quieter.
 2. it can be argued that one's technique develops better (there is no resonance and you can hear all of your mistakes).
 3. In the long run, playing on pads saves the ears of the drummer as well as the nerves of family members and neighbors.